The article you’re reading right now has been ranking at the top for a bunch of AI SEO keywords for more than a year.

 FAQ on AI and SEO

-Concluding an article with an FAQ section is an excellent SEO practice.
+Wrapping up an article with an FAQ section is one of my favorite SEO strategies.

-I occasionally use AI tools to generate answers, but I fact-check and edit them before publishing.
-It’s a perfect synergy of AI and human writing.
+I often rely on AI agents to generate answers, but I always double-check and edit everything myself.
+It’s that sweet mix of AI support and real human writing.

 What are AI SEO tools?

-These tools can automate many of the tasks involved in SEO, such as keyword research, content optimization, and technical SEO.
-Plus, some tools offer tips on how to boost your site’s performance and climb higher in organic search results.
+These tools can help you with many SEO-related tasks, such as keyword research, content optimization, SEO content writing, and technical SEO.
+Plus, some tools offer tips on how to boost your site’s performance in search results.

-Some people fear using AI tools since they can potentially replace their jobs.
-I’d say this shift is already happening …
+Some people are scared of AI tools because they worry AI might replace their jobs.
+In my opinion, this shift is already happening.

-One of my former bosses let go of a full-time copywriter because he felt her work wasn’t much different from what ChatGPT could do.
-So, he decided to go with AI-generated content instead.
+For example, one of my former bosses let go of a full-time copywriter because he felt her work wasn’t any better than what ChatGPT could produce.
+So he switched to AI-generated content instead.
+I’m sure other companies do the same.

-Right now, not every job is being replaced by AI, but that could change.
-It’s something we should all be prepared for.
+Right now, not every job is being replaced, but the trend is changing fast.
+It’s something we all need to stay aware of.

-However, SEO has been transforming a lot with Google search generative experience (generative AI).
-Therefore, you, I, and other SEO specialists should keep an eye on the recent updates and adapt accordingly.
+However, search engine optimization has been transforming a lot with Google search generative experience (generative AI).
+So you, me, and every other SEO specialist need to stay updated and adapt as things evolve.

 How does AI impact SEO?